doursand/doursand-drlnd-project-3/README.md

-# Train two agents to play tennis using Deep Reinforcement Learning algorithm
+# Collaboration and competition : use Deep Reinforcement Learning to train two agents to play tennis

-Udacity Deep Reinforcement learning capstone project : collaboration and competition
+This project is the capstone project for the Udacity Deep Reinforcement learning nanodegree

 ![trained](trained.gif)